apache/rocketmq-site/_docs/06-best-practice-pull-request.md

 2. Click the green "Compare, review, and create pull request" button.
 You can edit the to and from for the PR if it isn't correct.
 The "base fork" should be apache/rocketmq unless you are collaborating with one of the committers on the list.
 The "base" will be master.
 Don't submit a PR to any other branches unless permitted by branch owner.
 The "head fork" will be your forked repo and the "compare" will be your ROCKETMQ-xxxx branch.
 3. Click the "Create pull request" button and name the request "ROCKETMQ-xxxx" all caps.
 This will connect the comments of the PR to the mailing list and issue comments.
 4. From now on the PR lives on github's apache/rocketmq.
 You can use the commenting UI there.
-5. If you are looking for a review or wanting to share with someone else please write a note in the comments and don't worry about automated merging of your PR -- you will have to do that later.
+5. If you are looking for a review or wanting to share with someone else, please write a note in the comments and don't worry about automated merging of your PR -- you will have to do that later.
 The PR is tied to your branch so you can respond to comments, make fixes, and commit them from your local repo.
 They will appear on the PR page and be mirrored to Github issue and the mailing list.
 6. When you are satisfied and want to push it to Apache's remote repo, you can merge this PR.

 # How to create a PR (contributors)